-Tile offers clean, minimalist design with strong options for water, wear, and scratch resistance.
+Floor tiles offer clean, minimalist design with strong options for water, wear, and scratch resistance.

 How to Buy Tile Flooring

-Porcelain tile is a type of ceramic that is fired in a high-temperature kiln.
+Porcelain Tile FlooringPorcelain tile is a type of ceramic fired in a high-temperature kiln.
 Its non-porous nature means that it doesn’t absorb liquids easily.
-Porcelain tile is an excellent solution for areas of the home that commonly deal with moisture or water, like bathrooms or kitchens.
-A properly installed porcelain tile floor is very resistant to stains, warping, and even mold.
+The material is an excellent solution for areas that commonly deal with moisture or water, like bathrooms or kitchens.
+A properly installed porcelain tile floor is resistant to stains, warping, and even mold.
 Porcelain’s surface is so hard and smooth that it generally won’t collect dust and grime like other flooring options.
-This not only makes cleanup easy, but it also means less potential allergens in your home.
+This not only makes cleaning easy, but it also means fewer potential allergens in your home.

-Engineered tile is a great alternative to stone, ceramic, or porcelain tile.
-Engineered tile should only be installed indoors, but it has the benefit of offering both grouted and groutless installation methods.
-Engineered tile is commonly constructed with a strong stone composite base that is topped with a durable surface that’s water, scratch, and stain resistant.
-Modern material science gives this composition of materials the ability to retain more heat and feel soft underfoot, while still providing the same strength and durability of its traditional counterparts.
+Engineered Floor TilesEngineered tile is an excellent alternative to stone, ceramic, or porcelain tile.
+You can install the tile indoors, and it accommodates both grouted and groutless installation methods.
+Engineered tile is commonly constructed with a sturdy stone composite base.
+Manufacturers top the composite with a durable surface that’s water, scratch, and stain-resistant.
+Modern material science gives this material the ability to retain more heat and feel soft underfoot while still providing the same strength and durability as its traditional counterparts.

 Natural Stone TilesThe properties of natural stone are highly dependent on the particular stone picked and the proximity of each quarried section of stone.
-This is most obvious in the visual look of each section of stone – the coloration, texture, lines, and movement of natural stone will vary from piece-to-piece.
+This is most obvious in the visual look of each se stone.
+The coloration, texture, lines, and movement of natural stone will vary from piece to piece.
 The porosity, hardness, and aesthetic will also vary based on the type of stone picked.
-For example, marble is not quite as strong a material as slate or granite, so it is best suited for bathrooms or kitchens where there is less foot traffic.
-Slate and granite, on the other hand, would be a great fit for living rooms or hallways due to its naturally hard surface.
+For example, marble is not as strong a material as slate or granite, so it is ideal for bathrooms or kitchens which have less foot traffic.
+On the other hand, slate and granite are suitable for living rooms or hallways due to their naturally hard surface.
 With proper installation and maintenance, all types of natural stone flooring should last for decades.

-Porcelain offers superior hardness and durability to ceramic because its clay is comprised of much finer grains.
-Porcelain is also fired in a kiln that operates at much higher temperatures, for a longer period of time than ceramic.
-This extreme heat causes more of the silica material in the clay to liquify, which results in a more cohesive material at the microscopic level.
-Therefore porcelain becomes a much denser, heavier material that is renown for its durability and water-resistance.
+Hardness & DurabilityPorcelain offers superior hardness and durability because its clay comprises finer grains.
+Porcelain is also fired in a kiln that operates at much higher temperatures, for a longer time than ceramic.
+This extreme heat causes more of the silica material in the clay to liquefy, which results in a more cohesive material at the microscopic level.
+Therefore, porcelain becomes a much denser, heavier material renowned for its durability and water resistance.

 The Porcelain Enamel Institute (PEI) has created 5 groups for porcelain and enamel materials, based on their resistance to wear:

-Group 1: Wall installations and countertops.
+Wall installations and countertops

-Group 2: Low-traffic residential locations.
+Low-traffic residential locations

-Group 4: Heavy interior and exterior commercial traffic.
+Heavy interior and exterior commercial traffic

 Schedule Free In-Home Estimate